- Low-slung and sleek

 Comfortable, supportive seats highlight the Supra’s BMW-sourced cabin.

 The Supra feels like a BMW inside because it uses BMW components.
 Its strengths include comfortable, form-hugging seats and a driver-focused control layout, but tall drivers will want more leg room, the seats are oddly angled to the left, and the Supra lacks a rear seat.
 That makes it a 4 for comfort and quality in our book.
-(Read more about how we rate cars.)

 Occupants sit snugly in the Supra, wrapped in 14-way adjustable sport seats with enough bolstering to keep them stable during the spirited driving the Supra encourages.
 Leg room starts to become a problem for drivers taller than 6-foot-3.
 At that point, the seats rub against the rear bulkhead and squeak.
 Both seats also appear to be tilted to the left around the wide transmission tunnel, though the issue is more noticeable in the passenger seat.
+We've also noticed some buffeting with both windows down at 60 mph or faster.

 The Supra won’t wow for cargo space, but its hatchback design leaves a pass-through to the rear for some longer items.
 Don’t expect skis to fit, though, unless you want them to sit up on the dash.
 The fast roofline means a carry-on bag will barely fit under the hatch.
 Total cargo volume is small for a hatch at 10.2 cubic feet.
 That’s about the size of a subcompact sedan’s trunk.